State of matter: Very high energy states

 Various theories predict new states of matter at very high energies.
 An unknown state has created the baryon asymmetry in the universe, but little is known about it.
 In string theory, a Hagedorn temperature is predicted for superstrings at about 1030 K, where superstrings are copiously produced.
 At Planck temperature (1032 K), gravity becomes a significant force between individual particles.
 No current theory can describe these states and they cannot be produced with any foreseeable experiment.
 However, these states are important in cosmology because the universe may have passed through these states in the Big Bang.

-The gravitational singularity predicted by general relativity to exist at the center of a black hole is not a phase of matter; it is not a material object at all (although the mass-energy of matter contributed to its creation) but rather a property of spacetime.
-Because spacetime breaks down there, the singularity should not be thought of as a localized structure, but as a global, topological feature of spacetime.
-It has been argued that elementary particles are fundamentally not material, either, but are localized properties of spacetime.
-In quantum gravity, singularities may in fact mark transitions to a new phase of matter.

 Other proposed states

 Supersolid

 A supersolid is a spatially ordered material (that is, a solid or crystal) with superfluid properties.
 Similar to a superfluid, a supersolid is able to move without friction but retains a rigid shape.
 Although a supersolid is a solid, it exhibits so many characteristic properties different from other solids that many argue it is another state of matter.